-HIM SPECIALIST | Oklahoma Heart Institute |
+CLINICAL COORDINATOR | Oklahoma Heart Institute |

 Our healthcare network includes over 25 facilities across three states.
 With such a large footprint, we are always on the lookout for talented and compassionate individuals to help us provide an elite level of service.
 From clinical care to clerical positions, housekeeping and hospitality, we’re looking for great people top to bottom.
 Take a look at our glossary to find out where you could fit in.

 From comprehensive diagnostics including 24/7 catheterization labs (with some of the fastest treatment times in the nation) to open heart surgery and cardiac rehabilitation, OHI combines nationally recognized cardiovascular physicians with the region’s most advanced technology.